 How expensive is SEO?

 SEO indeed takes time and effort if you want long-term positive results.
 But among all digital marketing strategies, SEO is considered low-risk but with high ROI.
-If you want to hire a professional, most agencies offer SEO package prices suited for various marketing needs.
+If you want to hire a professional, most agencies like Ocere.com, offer SEO packages suited for various marketing needs.
 Therefore, even if you want to hire a service, you can choose to only pay for what you need and scale up down the line.

 How competitive is SEO?